5 Slang Activities for Teaching Informal English (with Useful Vocabulary List)

 2. Rewrite the sentences

-This lesson is best for review of slang words and phrases.
+This lesson is best for reviewing slang words and phrases.
 You’ll probably need to pre-teach some slang beforehand to have success with this lesson.

 Tip: For younger students or learners at a lower level, consider providing a “word bank” from which they can choose the proper phrase to use.